rachaelhogan/FitnessGames/README.md

 npm ERR! the command again as root/Administrator (though this is not recommended). npm ERR!
 A complete log of this run can be found in: npm ERR!     /home/rhogan/.npm/_logs/2018-11-28T17_56_17_416Z-debug.log

+## Next Steps

+>-Upon Player 1 retrieving an item, notfication should be sent to other players letting them know that Player 1 has found an item.
+>-An item count for the player should display on the Game-Instance Page
+>-After retrieving all the items, instead of showing picture of items to find, prompts to return the items should be shown